markhartel/pwtc-mileage/README.md

 ### Manage Riders
 This menu page allows a user to create, edit and delete riders.
 ### View Reports
 This menu page allows a user to view and download rider mileage reports.
+Available download formats are PDF and CSV files.
 ### Datebase Ops
 This menu page allows a user to perform batch operations on the mileage database.
+Available operations are:
+- Synchronize rider list with contents of updmembs file
+- Consolidate all club rides older than two years to single entry
+- Export mileage database to CSV files
+- Restore mileage database from exported CSV files
 ### Settings
 This menu page allows a user to adjust the settings of this plugin.
 It is only available to users with the **administrator** role and is located under the **Settings**